 While I prefer grey Copic markers for grey shading, these illustration markers aren’t a great fit for a student budget.
 For a cheaper option, try the Zebra MildLiner in Grey (essentially, a grey highlighter available in singles from Amazon).
 Though it doesn’t blend, it works perfectly fine for creating basic drop-shadows.
 Experiment with this grey highlighter and crosshatching for a shaded gradient effect.

-Using Pen & Ink Patterns to Bring Creative Challenge to Coloring Pages
+Using Ink and Grey Highlighter to Bring Creative Challenge to Coloring Pages

-During an election, a school I once attended had coloring book pages of the 50 states of the United States set out for students.
+During the 2016 presidential election, my graduate school night class set out coloring book pages of the 50 states of the United States.
 Though a very kind gesture, I knew that to keep my mind occupied and not-too-anxious through the tension of the long evening, I needed something a little more consuming than filling in blank spaces with solid colors.

 What is being sold as mindfulness is more often dissociation.
 Mindfulness is, by definition, a practice of intentional awareness to the body and surroundings, and attunement to what thoughts, feelings, and sensations are found there.
 Dissociation comes in many forms, but one form of dissociation is becoming lost in an automatic behavior or movement- allowing that behavior to dull our awareness of ourselves and our environment.